preservim/vim-pencil/README.markdown

 # Installation

-Install using Vundle, vim-plug, NeoBundle, Pathogen, or your favorite Vim package manager.
+_pencil_ is best installed using a Vim package manager, such as Vundle, Plug, NeoBundle, or Pathogen.

 _For those new to Vim: before installing this plugin, consider getting comfortable with the basics of Vim by working through one of the many tutorials available._

-## Vundle
+#### Vundle

 Add to your `.vimrc` and save: